justinbosscher/occupation-is-analytical/README.md

 # Occupation Is Analytical

 ## Project Objective
-The purpose of the project is to categorize occupations as either anlytical or not analytical.
+The purpose of the project is to categorize occupations as either analytical or not analytical.

 ## Methods
 - Logistic Regression